cypress-io/cypress-example-recipes/examples/preprocessors__typescript-webpack/README.md

 - [cypress/plugins/index.js](cypress/plugins/index.js)
 - [example test](cypress/integration/spec.ts)

+## Commands

+The E2E tests should run in Cypress right away.
+There are few other commands configured in this example recipe as a demonstration.

+- `npm run build` runs Webpack to convert spec TS file into `out.js`
+- `npm run lint` lints TypeScript specs using [tslint](https://palantir.github.io/tslint) and then TypeScript compiler to type check.

 ## Notes

 To get Mocha TypeScript definitions for `describe`, `it` and other BDD functions plus `cy` itself, install the typings.